azzez1/Assesment/README.md

 Package Manager: npm 8.19.4
 OS: win32 x64

+Branch Information - Use branch Ashish_dev for running the project on your local.

 Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.